logto-io/rbac-sample/README.md

 # Logto RBAC Sample Application

-This repository contains the sample code for the blog post [RBAC in Practice](https://blog.logto.io/rbac-in-practice).
+This repository contains the sample code for the blog posts
+- [RBAC in Practice](https://blog.logto.io/rbac-in-practice).
 It demonstrates how to implement Role-Based Access Control (RBAC) using Logto in a full-stack application.
+- [Empower your business: Connect AI tools to your existing service with access control](https://blog.logto.io/connect-ai-tools-to-your-service).
+Learn how to empower your business by securely connecting AI tools to your existing services using Personal Access Tokens and Model Context Protocol (MCP).

 ## Project Structure

-The project consists of two main parts:
+The project consists of three main parts:
 - `backend/`: A Node.js API server with RBAC implementation
 - `frontend/`: A React application demonstrating role-based UI and access control
+- `mcp-server/`: A Node.js program used for Model Context Protocol (MCP)

 ## Getting Started